Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: The isometry groups

 Summarizing, we have determined all groups (up to covering) which extend the $\spin{7}$-action on $M$ and arise as extensions of types I, II or III, and we have shown that none of them acts by isometries on $(M,q_t)$.
 Thus, no type I extension of a type II or III extension can yield an isometric extended action either.
 According to Theorem~\ref{th:onishchik}, it follows that the identity component of the isometry group of $q_t$ is finitely covered by $\spin{7}$.
 Furthermore, observe that the center of $\spin{7}$ has order $2$ while the center of $\su{3}$ has order $3$, see \cite[Table, p.~48]{On:topology}.
 Hence, these centers intersect only at the identity.
 In particular, $\spin{7}$ and $\su{3}$ share no non-trivial normal subgroup in common, which implies that the $\spin{7}$-action on $\spin{7}/\su{3}$ is effective.
 Thus, the identity component of the isometry group of $q_t$ is isomorphic to $\spin{7}$. \end{proof}

-\begin{remark} Notice that the connected component of the identity of $\spin{7}/\su{3}$, equipped with the normal homogeneous metric (which corresponds to the limit metric $q_\infty$), is $\spin{7}\times\u{1}$, which is a Type I extension of $\spin{7}$.
+\begin{remark} Notice that the identity connected component of the isometry group of $\spin{7}/\su{3}$, equipped with the normal homogeneous metric (which corresponds to the limit metric $q_\infty$), is $\spin{7}\times\u{1}$, which is a type I extension of $\spin{7}$.
 This follows from~\cite[Corollary~1.3]{Reggiani}. \end{remark}